Residence permits for the self-employed

-If you plan to work for a period longer than three months to start up or run your own business or become a part owner of a company, you must have a residence permit.
-As self-employed your are not allowed to take employment with any employer.
+If you plan to work for a period longer than 3 months to start up or run your own business or become a part owner of a company, you must have a residence permit.
+As self-employed you are not allowed to take employment with any employer.

-Self-employed people who plan to work for a period shorter than three months in Sweden do not need a residence permit.
-For work that is shorter than three months, citizens in certain countries must have an entry visa.
+Self-employed people who plan to work for a period shorter than 3 months in Sweden do not need a residence permit.
+For work that is shorter than 3 months, citizens in certain countries must have an entry visa.